 8. Networking events

 Outside social media, you can go to networking events where you can contact top talent.
 There, you can attract candidates who may not be pursuing opportunities.
-Connect with great talents by attending job fairs and providing internships for campus students.
+Connect with great skills by attending job fairs and providing internships for campus students.

 9. Look into having a diverse workforce

-10. Have a great leadership
+10. Have an outstanding leadership

 With advanced workers retiring and others leaving for better opportunities, attracting new employees has never been more stressful.
 A good employer is constantly aware and up-to-date on what it takes to attract and keep good talent.
 Finding the best talent does not have to be tiring in a crowded marketplace if you use the strategies suggested above.